ankitgpt18/zeru-ai-assignment/readme.md

 - All scoring rules are documented in code and this README.
 - No black-box models: every score is explainable and reproducible.

 ---

-## 🙋‍♂️ About Me

-I am a passionate student, excited to apply for the AI/LLM Internship at Zeru.
-This project reflects my skills in data science, machine learning, and clear technical communication.

----